-With all 50 states now in some stage of reopening from coronavirus pandemic closures and more than 1,500 new statutes, regulations and executive orders addressing the pandemic having been enacted in a matter of weeks, many commercial real estate owners are questioning if they can be liable for damages when someone, whether an employee of the business tenant or someone else, claims to have contracted COVID-19 at their building.
+With all 50 states now in some stage of reopening and some reclosing in part from the novel coronavirus pandemic closures and more than 1,500 new statutes, regulations and executive orders addressing the pandemic having been enacted in a matter of weeks, many commercial real estate owners are questioning if they can be liable for damages when someone, whether an employee of the business tenant or someone else, claims to have contracted the coronavirus disease 2019 (COVID-19) at their building.

-Obviously courts have never addressed a situation like the coronavirus pandemic (.. there was not a mature plaintiff’s bar during the 1918 Spanish flu pandemic), and this evolving and rapidly growing experience is and likely will continue to be governed by state, and sometimes local law that varies from jurisdiction.
+Obviously courts have never addressed a situation like this novel coronavirus, officially the SARS CoV-2 (.. there was not a mature plaintiff’s bar during the 1918 Spanish flu), and this evolving and rapidly growing experience is and likely will continue to be governed by state, and sometimes local law that varies from jurisdiction.
 Over time coronavirus pandemic exposure claims may result in a new emergent subset of premises liability law, but in most instances it is presumed that longstanding body of law will control.

 In premises liability cases in Maryland, the state’s highest court has adopted the general rule, also applied in a majority of states with some variations, contained in Restatement (Second) of Torts § 343 (1965) that provides: